sfernana/fcc-spi/batch/README.md

 ### a - Cluster

-Cern is equiped with a batch computing service consisting of around 120,000 CPU cores.
+CERN is equiped with a batch computing service consisting of around 120,000 CPU cores.
 A such power is essential to run CERN experiments, tasks such as physics event reconstruction, data analysis and simulation available for all users of the system.

 ### b - Batch Management Software